-These courses were developed and taught by me between 2007 and 2017 for the School of Design and Department of Information Systems at Carnegie Mellon University.
-Each one is founded on the idea of design as mediator between people, products, information, and environments.
-From this perspective, students addressed wicked problems from early on, employing research methods to inform designs and frame complexity.
-Each course broke out of traditional design disciplines which allowed the work to take a wide range of forms, from physical spaces to conversational interfaces, social impact programs to service experiences.
-Each course incorporated a range of intellectual models of design, research methods, and real-world application.
+I developed each course from the perspective that design serves as mediator between people, products, information, and environments.
+Students addressed wicked problems from early on, employed research methods, and learned frame complexity and drive solutions.
+Each course broke out of the traditional design disciplines allowing the work to take a wide range of forms, from physical spaces to conversational interfaces, social impact programs to service experiences.
+Each course incorporated a range of intellectual models of design, research methods, and applications.

 A seminar course that examines the nature of the designed world, how it’s built, how to analyze it, and the values that shape it.
 Surveying design across its many forms, this reading- and writing-intensive course develops critical thinking on how we design information, products, technology, architecture, services, public policy, as well as inquiry into emergent human ecologies and whole earth systems.
 This course begins 1.76 million years in the past with the Acheulean hand axe and ends 10,000 years in the future with the Sandia WIPP Report.